mbehrle/docker-gnuhealth-demo/README.md

 ## Authors and Credits

-This setup was made by [MBSolutions](http://www.m9s.biz) in the hope, that it may be useful for the GNUHealth users.
-Thanks to the [GNUHealth project](http://health.gnu.org/) for providing this free Health and Hospital Information System.
+This setup was made by [MBSolutions](http://www.m9s.biz) in the hope, that it may be useful for the GNU Health users.
+Thanks to the [GNU Health project](http://health.gnu.org/) for providing this free Health and Hospital Information System.

 Parts of this setup were adopted from